(Minutes subject to council approval)

 3. Fire Department

-The next city council meeting will be on Monday, March 9, 2020 at 5:30 PM at City Hall.
+The next regularly scheduled city council meeting will be on Monday, September 12th at 7AM at City Hall.

 Steve A. Bateman, Mayor Rhonda J. Schmidt, Clerk-Treasurer